AlixBird/predict_haq/README.md

 ## Usage

 To train the models and produce ROC curves of the performance, simply run the python script train_haq.py.
-Paths to the csv files, images need to be specified as well as where you want the checkpoints and figures saved.
+Paths to the csv files and images directory need to be specified as well as where you want the checkpoints and figures saved.
-Note this data is not publicly available so this is purely to demonstrate ease of use.
+Note this data is not publicly available so this is purely for demonstration.

 ```
-python bin/train_haq.py --csvpath=/hpcfs/users/a1628977/data/dataframes/ --imagepath=/hpcfs/users/a1628977/data/xray_images --checkpointpath=/hpcfs/users/a1628977/predict_haq/checkpoints --figurepath=figures
+python bin/train_haq.py --csvpath=/path/to/dataframes/ --imagepath=/path/to/xray_images --checkpointpath=/path/to/checkpoints --figurepath=/path/to/figures
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- RESULTS EXAMPLES -->
 ## Results examples
+TBA

 <!-- ACKNOWLEDGMENTS -->
-## Acknowledgments
+## Supervised by:

 * [Professor Lyle Palmer]()
 * [Professor Susanna Proudman]()